 This bill would take several steps to expand protections against workplace violence.
 First, the bill would amend the Workplace Violence Safety Act (codified at Code of Civil Procedure section 527.8), effective January 1, 2025.
 The law currently authorizes employers to seek a temporary restraining order and injunction on behalf of employees who suffer unlawful violence or a creditable threat of violence (as defined) that can reasonably be construed to have been carried out or to have been carried out at the workplace.
-Starting January 1, 2023, SB 553 would also allow a collective bargaining representative to seek such restraining orders and injunctions, including on behalf of employees who are not represented by the collective bargaining representative if the person serves as a collective bargaining representative for at least one person working for the employer.
+Starting January 1, 2025, SB 553 would also allow a collective bargaining representative to seek such restraining orders and injunctions, including on behalf of employees who are not represented by the collective bargaining representative if the person serves as a collective bargaining representative for at least one person working for the employer.
+Recognizing concerns that employers may inadvertently trigger additional concerns for employees outside the workplace by seeking a TRO, the bill specifies that before seeking such an order, the employer or collective bargaining representative will need to provide the employee who has suffered unlawful violence or a credible threat of violence, an opportunity to decline to be named in the temporary restraining order.
+If the employee declines to be named, the employer will still have the ability to seek a temporary restraining order on behalf of other employees at the workplace and, if appropriate, other employees at other workplaces of the employer.

 While presently section 527.8 precludes any court order prohibiting constitutionally protected speech or activities, this bill would also specify that any such order also cannot abridge labor-related protections in the National Labor Relations Act or the California Government Code.